szz2025/MED-Net/README.md

 ## 6. Comparison With State of the Arts

-The performance of the proposed method is compared with the state-of-the-art models on the ISIC2017, ISIC2018, and $\text{PH}^2$ datasets, with the top two results highlighted in red and blue, respectively.
+The performance of the proposed method is compared with the state-of-the-art models on the BUSI, GlaS, and ISIC2017 datasets, where the best results are shown in bold.

 <div align="center">
 <img src="Figs/Table1.png" />